-Applications on behalf of European Economic Area (EEA) nationals and their family members under the applicable EEA Regulations or Immigration Rules, including applications for permanent residence, residence cards, and registration certificates / £1,500-2500 / per applicant
+Applications on behalf of European Economic Area (EEA) nationals and their family members under the applicable EEA Regulation, including applications for permanent residence, residence cards, and registration certificates / £1,500-2500 / per applicant

-Please note that our fees in relation to applicants making an initial entry application from overseas will not be subject to VAT / However all in-country applications will be charged VAT unless the applicant does not hold valid leave to remain at the time the work is carried out.
+Please note that our fees in relation to applicants making an initial entry application from outside the UK will not be subject to VAT / Plus in-country applications will not be charged VAT unless the applicant holds permission to be in the UK with valid leave to remain at the time the work is carried out.

 Work the hourly fee includes: